feltor-dev/feltor-dev.github.io/_pages/tutorial_lvl1.md

 A remaining question is of course: what if we do not want to add vectors but multiply them instead?
 Or take the exponential of each element?
-In fact, there are is a selection of predefined `dg::blas1` operations you can choose from.
-There even is a function taking a custom Functor as an argument and an arbitrary number of vectors, so that you can create your very own blas1 function.
+In fact, there is a selection of predefined `dg::blas1` operations you can choose from.
+There even is a function `dg::blas1::subroutine` that takes a custom Functor as an argument and an arbitrary number of vectors, so that you can create your very own blas1 function.
 Check out the [documentation](https://feltor-dev.github.io/doc/dg/html/group__blas1.html).

-The remarkable thing to take home here, is that we now have an abstract way to perform vector operations on many different types and with different parallelization.
+The remarkable thing to take home here is that we now have an abstract way to perform vector operations on many different types and with different parallelization.
 This means that you can write code that makes best use of the hardware you have available.
 Furthermore, imagine that we now